mttcrn/CSE-notes/digital-forensics-and-cybercrime.md

 The FTL (flash transition layer) is a combination of SW/HW that manage some functionalities of the SSDs, such as:

-* The translation the logical block address (asked by the OS) into the respective physical block address.&#x20;
+* The translation the logical block address (asked by the OS) into the respective physical block address.
 * Garbage collector, trimming and wear leveling mechanism: to ensure that all block are used almost the same.
 * Write caching.
 * Data compression/obfuscation.